rozennjb/simurex2018_workshop/celliern/data_explore/README.md

 (click for full resolution, you'll have to adapt the package names)

-It is strongly advised to clone that repository few day before the workshop.
+It is strongly advised to clone that repository a few days before the workshop.
 It will contain the source code for the exercises.

 You can easily do that with the following commands in the anaconda prompt: